nurfnick/Discrete_Math/README.md

 1. In class work from Fall20 and Fall21 in those named directories
 2. My example of the project in the Online directory
+3. MyProjectExample is from the Fall21 course, it has most of the same material but in 4 modules not 8
+4.